TylerFeemster/Tabular-Pipeline/README.md

 ## multiple columns...

-* if 1 class or 2 classes summing to 1, use binary:logistic
-* if 2 classes are independent, not summing to one, use binary:logistic
+* if classes do not sum to 1 or there is only one target, use binary:logistic
 * if > 2 classes and sum to one, use multi:softmax
-* if > 2 classes and distinct, use binary:logistic
+* otherwise, for 2 classes summing to 1, use binary:logistic

 * reg:squarederror
 * multi:softmax
 * binary:logistic

-# Models

-## Regression

-XGB tree methods:

- * 'exact'/'approx' --- small/med-large (no gpu)

- * 'hist'/'gpu_hist' --- cpu/gpu

-###

-* explorer done

-*

-*

-*